patooworld/PWCloud/Debugging-an-Extension-with-VS-Code.md

 **Github Project:** https://github.com/kevcunnane/sqlops-debug

 **Install Instructions**
-*To debug an extension in the Ops Studio installed on your machine:*
+*To debug an extension in the SQL Ops Studio installed on your machine:*
 -	Open Ops Studio and add “sqlops” to your path using the `Shell Command: Install 'sqlops' command in PATH` command
 -	Install the attached `SQL Operations Studio Debug` extension from https://marketplace.visualstudio.com/items?itemName=ms-mssql.sqlops-debug
--	Open your extension in VSCode and add the following launch.json file
+-	Open your extension in VS Code and add the following launch.json file
 -	Hit F5 to debug!
 Note that attach & test work too (just change the “type” to sqlopsExtensionHost and it’ll work)

 ```